Chapter 2: Content & Search Engine Success Factors

 No no no, that was a joke!
 There’s no precise number of times.
 Even if “keyword density” sounds scientific, even if you hit some vaunted “ideal” percentage, that would guarantee absolutely nothing.

-For more advice, see some of our articles below:
+- For more advice, see our SEO: Content and Writing category.

 Cf: Content Freshness